Leon-Bor/NEAE-CMS/README.md

 Not done right now but it can already be used.

 Todo:
-Dashboard implemtation
+- Dashboard implemtation
-Styling of the CMS
+- Styling of the CMS
+- Integrate Passport for CMS login